 Cathy Curtis is a former Los Angeles Times staff writer.
 A graduate of Smith College, she holds a master’s degree in art history from the University of California, Berkeley, and is a board member and past vice president of Biographers International Organization.

-She is the author of Restless Ambition: Grace Hartigan, Painter, the first biography of this leading New York School artist (1922-2008), whose life was as colorful as her paintings.
+Curtis is also the author of Restless Ambition: Grace Hartigan, Painter, the first biography of this leading New York School artist (1922-2008), whose life was as colorful as her paintings.
 Restless Ambition was one of 10 biographies nominated for the 2016 Plutarch Award presented by Biographers International Organization (BIO).

 Praise for Restless Ambition, published by Oxford University Press in 2015, includes the following: